Alluxio/alluxio/docs/en/core-services/Caching.md

 So you will read the cache block with disk speed if the block is currently on a disk(SSD/HDD).

 > Note: In 2.3, Alluxio default ReadType was changed from `CACHE_PROMOTE` to `CACHE`.
-> This is because moving the block synchronously on reading will cause unnecessary delays.
+> This is because moving the block to the top tier synchronously during a read will cause delays.
-> In 2.3, we changed `CACHE` to utilize the [tiered storage management tasks](#tiered-storage-management)
+> In 2.3, we changed `CACHE` to utilize [tiered storage management tasks](#tiered-storage-management)
-> to maintain block orders asynchronously.
-So the blocks will be promoted according to the
+> to maintain block ordering asynchronously across tiers.
+Blocks are now promoted according to the
 > [annotator policy](#block-annotation-policies).

 #### Configuring Tiered Storage